 American Bowen Academy Position Statement on Massage Licensure for Bowenwork Practitioners

-Although Bowenwork has both energetic and manipulative components, it is neither massage nor energy work.
+Bowenwork utilizes gentle touch to influence the energy systems of the body.
+However, it is neither massage nor energy work.
 It is a distinct practice that requires a unique skill set and specialized training.

 Many states and municipalities in the U.S. recognize that there are different and specific bodywork professions – professions that have attained maturity through established history and the creation of professional trainings and practitioner associations.